Projet nouveaux récits

 The New Stories Project is a PWM storytellers unit which offers accessible creation workshops, as well as customized development labs and additional support, to emerging and established neurodivergent theatre-artists.

-Launched in 2018 with the help of Les Muses (Centre for artists with intellectual disabilities), the Mackay Centre School (for children and youth with disabilities), et le West Island Association for Intellectual Handicapped (WIAIH), the project has already successfully provided 25+ neurodivergent creators and performers with professional expertise in building new pieces of theatre.
+Launched in 2018 by founder Jesse Stong with the help of Les Muses (Centre for artists with intellectual disabilities), the Mackay Centre School (for children and youth with disabilities), et le West Island Association for Intellectual Handicapped (WIAIH), the project has already successfully provided 25+ neurodivergent creators and performers with professional expertise in building new pieces of theatre.

 This season, participants from the New Stories Project have been invited to tour with PWM across the province, presenting excerpts from their works in development.
 These pop-up performances and talk-backs will be a chance for our artists to share their unique creations in intimate settings, and will all take place in selected community centers and schools that serve neurodivergent populations.